MBTA CAF USA Type 10: Background

 The Green Line's infrastructure and capacity are limited by the system's origins as a streetcar system.
-A segment of the E Branch on Huntington Avenue still uses street running in mixed traffic, and the system's storage facilities are direct descendants of historic car barns.
-Terminal stations and storage facilities feature small balloon loops for turning around trains, which constrain the physical dimensions of Green Line cars.
-At stations outside the central subway, passengers board through the front door of trains and pay the operator, slowing down boarding compared to peer systems.
+A segment of the E Branch on Huntington Avenue uses street running in mixed traffic, and the system's storage facilities are direct descendants of historic car barns.
+Terminal stations and storage facilities feature tight balloon loops for turning around trains, which constrain the physical dimensions of Green Line cars.
 Multiple-car trains have an operator in each car, a rarity among modern light rail systems.

-The Green Line Extension and the ongoing Green Line Transformation Project have offered the opportunity to address some of the infrastructure limitations of the Green Line.
-The Green Line Extension project removed the sharpest curve in the system, the 42 ft radius loop at Lechmere station.
-During the Green Line Extension construction, the Lechmere Viaduct was reinforced to carry heavier trains, removing a weight limit that served as a major bottleneck in the system.

-To operate service on the Green Line Extension, the MBTA ordered 24 Type 9 cars from the American branch of Spanish firm Construcciones y Auxiliar de Ferrocarriles.
+Some of the infrastructure limitations were addressed by the Green Line Extension in the early 2020s.
+The Green Line Extension project removed the 42 ft radius loop at Lechmere station and reinforced the Lechmere Viaduct to carry heavier trains.
+These physical modifications allowed the MBTA to change their specifications for future Green Line rolling stock orders.
+To operate service on the Green Line Extension, the MBTA ordered 24 Type 9 cars from Construcciones y Auxiliar de Ferrocarriles.
 The order was placed in 2014, and the cars began service in late 2018, ahead of the 2022 opening of the Green Line Extension.
-The MBTA was satisfied with the Type 9 cars, which were of a similar design to the previous Type 8 cars, but it sought a different design for its next fleet of Green Line cars.
+The Type 9 cars were similar to their predecessor Type 8 cars, but the MBTA sought a different design for its next fleet of Green Line cars.

 Concepts

-The MBTA considered 7 concepts for new Green Line cars in a 2018 study, taking into account future modifications to the system's sharp curves and weight restrictions.
+The MBTA considered 7 concepts for new Green Line cars in a 2018 study, which would take advantage of future modifications to the Green Line's infrastructure.
 All of the concepts proposed a longer vehicle than the current Type 8/9 cars, with lengths ranging from 100 to 131 ft.
 The MBTA's final concept for the new cars was a 114 ft articulated low-floor light rail vehicle made up of 7 segments, riding on 4 trucks, and equipped with 5 sliding doors on each side.

 To operate the concept light rail vehicles, the MBTA found that infrastructure modifications would be required at multiple locations in the Green Line system.
-In addition to the already-planned work at Lechmere, the Park Street, Boston College, and Heath Street stations would need modifications, and the Lake Street and Reservoir yards would have to be reconfigured.
+In addition to the work at Lechmere, the Park Street, Boston College, and Heath Street stations would need modifications, and the Lake Street and Reservoir yards would have to be reconfigured.
 The street running section of the E Branch would need to be converted to private right-of-way, which would also be used by buses.